ihcr/learning_to_adapt/README.md

 This repository acts to supplement our paper and as such here you will find sample demos of our framework deployed on a range of terrains while realising a diverse range of gaits for preserving efficiency and stability.
 We also provide all data used to generate the figures within the paper.

+A preprint of the paper is available here: https://arxiv.org/abs/2412.09440

 -------------------

 ## Installation Guide